dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 		for i in /data_tmp/$USERNAME/data/06_species_tree/00_individual_loci/*.treefile; do cat $i >> meliaceae_4_gene_trees.tre; done

-	You can verify that the file has the four trees by counting its lines
+	You can verify that the file has the four trees by counting its lines.

 		wc -l meliaceae_4_gene_trees